 In the Gravest Extreme remains an excellent primer on self-defense.
 It has recently been republished, so new copies can be purchased through Amazon here.

 However, Ayoob recently released a new book that is essentially an update of this work.
 The new book, Deadly Force – Understanding Your Right to Self Defense, is a more comprehensive text on the legalities of using a firearm to defend yourself.

-The new tome gives the reader the benefit of more than three decades of additional research and experience as an court recognized expert that Ayoob has amassed.
-The book was just released, and mine is one the way to me now.
+The new tome gives the reader the benefit of more than three decades of additional research and experience as a court-recognized expert that Ayoob has amassed.
+The book was just released, and mine is on the way to me now.
 You can get your copy of the new book by clicking here.

 If I could only purchase one book, it would be the more recent Deadly Force work.
 However, the original effort is still very good, and I continue to recommend it.

 I purchased this book with my own money years before I began writing professionally.
 Neither Massad Ayoob nor the publisher are advertisers, nor am I in negotiations at the time of this writing for them to be one.
 You can read my other firearms book reviews here.

 GunsHolstersAndGear.com is a for-profit website.
 I do not charge readers a dime to access the information I provide.

 Some of the links on this page and site are affiliate links to companies like Amazon and Palmetto State Armory.
 These links take you to the products mentioned in the article.
 Should you decide to purchase something from one of those companies, I make a small commission.

 The links do not change your purchase price.
 I do not get to see what any individual purchases.

 Comments about this book or my In the Gravest Extreme review are encouraged below.
 I do ask that you refrain from using profanity and keep things civil.
 I try to run a family show here.
 Thanks for reading!